Domestic Applications

 Upon successful completion of the Veterinary Technology Diploma, graduates are eligible to write the Veterinary Technologist National Exam (VTNE).
 Once this exam is successfully written, you can apply to your provincial veterinary technologist association.
 Once accepted, you will be a Registered Veterinary Technologist (RVT).
 Most Douglas VTEC students will be eligible for funding to cover the cost of writing the VTNE.

-Yes, you will be on campus for three weeks in each of the three years of the program (David Lam Campus, Coquitlam, B.C.).
+Yes.
+You will be on campus for three weeks in each of the three years of the program (David Lam Campus, Coquitlam, B.C.).
 The first week on campus will be in February of the first year, all remaining weeks will be in the Summer semester (May to July).
 These are mandatory condensed lab courses where you will learn and practice your practical essential skills required for graduation.

 Yes.
 There are four Clinical Placement courses for which you will be required to work in a veterinary hospital/ clinic, in the fall and winter semesters of the second and third year.
 Each student is required to complete a minimum of 120 hours work for each of these four courses – we recommend two to three days per week of work.

 It is not a requirement to work in a veterinary clinic during the first year of the program, however, it may help with your studies, and will allow you to establish the productive mentor-mentee relationships that you will need for your second- and third-year clinical placement courses.
+You will need access to a compliant dog and cat in the second semester of the program, to practise restraint and physical examination skills.

 You will need to reach out to your VTEC program co-ordinator and each situation will be assessed individually.
 We will work with you and your clinic to help support you, however, the program requirements must still be fulfilled to proceed in the program.